 Discussion

-We present ABRIDGE - a state-of-the-art software for compressing SAM alignments.
+We present ABRIDGE - a state-of-the-art software for compressing short-read alignments.
 ABRIDGE compresses alignments after retaining only non-redundant information.
 It achieves superior compression by merging similar reads mapped to the same location of the reference and encoding only those nucleotides that deviate from the provided reference.
 Strand information is also encoded in such a way that it does not occupy any additional space.
 ABRIDGE exploits the sorted file order to store the difference between adjoining mapping positions further reducing space demand.
 It also discards read names for single-ended uniquely mapped reads which improves compression further.
 Finally, column-wise conversion of quality scores assists in achieving the best compression.

 For ABRIDGE to be a viable compression software, the decompression should be achieved at an acceptable pace.
 ABRIDGE (with 7z compression) outperforms SAMCOMP, GENOZIP and DEEZ in terms of the duration for decompressing a lossless compressed SAM file.
 While ABRIDGE with ZPAQ attains the best compression it also takes a much higher time to decompress.
 Although the decompression time is less than downloading the fastq from NCBI and aligning it to the reference.